Robust topological superconductivity in spin-orbit coupled systems at higher-order van Hove filling

-\textit{Conclusions and remarks.}$-$ In summary, we show that the interplay of higher-order VHSs and a nontrivial Berry phase has a dramatic impact on the competing electronic instabilities within the RG formalism.
+In summary, we show that the interplay of higher-order VHSs and a nontrivial Berry phase has a dramatic impact on the competing electronic instabilities within the RG formalism.
 The chiral $p\pm ip$ pairings, directly related to the pair hopping process involving a Berry phase, emerge as two stable fixed trajectories in the interaction parameter space and are dominant in the phase diagram with generic interaction setting.
-The supermetal phase can appear in certain parameter regime and an $s$-wave Pomeranchuk order in degenerate with $p\pm ip$ pairing states can be stabilized for a strong initial attractive $\gamma_2$ for the case of $\kappa=\frac{1}{3}$.
 Our work demonstrates the robust chiral superconductivity in spin-orbit coupled systems at higher-order VH filling and offers fresh insights into the exploration of topological superconductivity.
+In contrast to the square lattice, the hexagonal system can host two more higher-order VHSs and the associated lattice symmetry is distinct, leading to a complex landscape of competing instabilities, which we leave for our future study.